ozakary/data-C60_ML/dftb-md/README.md

     createC60xyz.py
 ...
 ```
-Note that the first selected configuration is `cluster_34000`, in order to neglect the configurations in the equilibration stage of the simulation.
+Note that the first selected configuration is `cluster_34000`, since the beginning of the semi-empirical MD simulation is discarded due to the equilibration stage of the simulation.

 Follow the instruction in [dft_calculations_nep](../dft_calculations_nep) or [dft_calculations_schnet](../dft_calculations_schnet) to run the DFT calculations for the C<sub>60</sub> configurations.

 **createC60xyz.py**

 This Python script removes the helium atom from the center of the He@C<sub>60</sub> endofullerene, producing an empty C<sub>60</sub> structure.

 ---